Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 then use this manifest file as a template, replace the token

-with the appropriate architecture, X86
+@MACHINE@ with the appropriate architecture, X86 or AMD64 and

 embed it into the generated DLL.